jeremyglebe/Supplemental-Instruction-1063-DS/win_vsc_env.md

         2. Click Environment Variables.
 In the section System Variables, find the PATH environment variable and select it.
 Click Edit.
 If the PATH environment variable does not exist, click New.
         3. In the Edit System Variable (or New System Variable) window, click "new" to add a new line to the PATH, then enter the path of MinGW's bin folder (C:\\\wherever\i\installed\it\mingw\bin\).
 Click OK.
 Close all remaining windows by clicking OK.
 * Add extension "code runner" to VSCode
+    * To run your code, right click while in the file and select "Run Code"
     * **THE FOLLOWING STEPS ARE ONLY NEEDED IF VSCODE IS NOT COMPILING ALL OF YOUR FILES.
 IF YOU CAN COMPILE MULTIPLE FILES - THIS IS NOT NECESSARY.**
     * Configure code runner's command for executing C++ code
     * Change the `cpp` command to `cd $dir && g++ *.cpp -o $fileNameWithoutExt && $dir$fileNameWithoutExt` (add `cpp` to the list if necessary)